minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-step-stool.md

 Ikea's step stool can be used with medium size or large dogs.
 The stool has perfect grid to hide some treats when you turn it upside down.

-I used kibbles and some pieces of dried chicken fillet, but you can use any treats your dog likes.
+I used kibble and some pieces of dried chicken fillet, but you can use any treats your dog likes.

 You can also alternate the quantity ot the treats you hide.
 Sometimes I put treat in every hole and other times I put just 2-3 treats altogether.